rkaravia/map-with-flags/README.md

 ## Tech demos

-This repo originally contained some tech demos for loading vector tiles using the Swiss tile grid with the latest mapping libraries at the time (2019).
+This repo was originally called [swiss-tile-grid-vt](https://github.com/rkaravia/swiss-tile-grid-vt) and contained tech demos for loading vector tiles using the Swiss tile grid with the latest mapping libraries at the time (2019).

 You can still see them here: